SciML/DifferentialEquations.jl/README.md

 - Algebraic differential equations
 - Differential delay equations.

 It includes well-optimized implementations classic algorithms and ones from recent research, including algorithms optimized for high-precision and HPC applications.
-It integrates with the Julia package sphere, for example using Juno's progress meter, and wraps other differential equation solvers (ODE.jl, ODEInterface.jl) so that many different methods for solving the equations can be accessed by simply switching a keyword argument.
+It integrates with the Julia package sphere, for example using Juno's progress meter, and wraps other differential equation solvers (ODE.jl, ODEInterface.jl, and Sundials.jl) so that many different methods for solving the equations can be accessed by simply switching a keyword argument.

 For information on using the package, [see the documentation](http://chrisrackauckas.github.io/DifferentialEquations.jl/latest/).